swiftmyday/ParseDashboard-SwiftMyDay/README.md

 <br></br>
-# Deploy your Parse Dashboard locally 🖥️
+## Deploy locally in your computer 🖥️

-To run the server on your local machine just follow these steps:
+To run the Parse Dashboard on your local machine just follow these steps:

 1. Make sure to have the latest Node js version installed [NodeJS](https://nodejs.org/en)
-2. Clone this repository and change directory to it.
+2. Open terminal and type `git clone https://github.com/swiftmyday/ParseServer-SwiftMyDay`
+3. Type `cd ParseDashboard-SwiftMyDay`.
-3. Run `npm install`.
-Sometimes `sudo npm install` is needed.
+4. Type `npm run setup` or `sudo npm run setup`
-4. Open index.js and replace the following values:

-  - `myAppId` for your server appId
-  - `myMasterKey` for your server masterKey
-  -  Replace `http://localhost:1337/parse` for your server URL.
-For local development keep it as is.
-  - `process.env.USERNAME` for any username you want to use to login
-  - `process.env.USERNAME` for any password you wan to use to login

-5. Back in terminal run `npm start`

-Your parse dashboard is now running locally.
-Open your browser and go to `localhost:4040`
+5. You will be required to provide the server credentials.
+6. Launch Parse Dashboard with `npm start` and your will be provided with the URL of your Dashboard.

 [license-svg]: https://img.shields.io/badge/license-BSD-lightgrey.svg